Obedient Steps of Faith – BT2: Faith or Faithful defined in the Hebrew & Greek

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-The corresponding Greek word is the noun pistis in both the OT and NT, from the verb pisteuo and thus means: “a moral conviction, persuasion, or assurance from a relational trust and dependence in God’s faithfulness or trustworthiness.”
+The corresponding Greek word for “faith” is the noun pistis in both the OT and NT, from the verb pisteuo and thus means: “a moral conviction, persuasion, or assurance/confidence from a relational trust and dependence or reliance IN God’s faithfulness or trustworthiness.”
+Can you see how both meanings of the Hebrew are still present?
 The standard scholarly Lexicon BDAG notes that faith is “on the basis of the reliability of the one trusted.”
 The Greek god Pistis was “The Trustworthy One.”
-Certainly the NT writers were using their audience’s knowledge of this to their advantage!
+Certainly the OT LXX Septuagint translators and New Testament writers were using their audience’s knowledge of this to their advantage, as stated above!
 In a later BLOG, we will see that “The Trustworthy One” of the bible is God as revealed by His Son, Jesus Christ, the Messiah!
 Obedient Steps of Faith – BT14 will explore this aspect of God’s faithfulness more fully.

-Just as pistis can have dual meaning of faith/faithfulness, the NT also uses the Greek adjective pistos not just for “faithful, trustworthy, reliable” but also for “those being persuaded, confiding, or trusting” just as the verb pisteuo conveys: as Abraham did of God’s promises to him (a), Jesus being raised from the dead (b), of Jesus as the Messiah and author of salvation (c), thus as Christians or believers (d) who have shown this by being water-baptized (e).
-However, normally as mentioned, the Greek word pistos describes “those who have fullness of pistis trusting-relying-faith or loyalty to pistis trusting-relying-faith, thus having faithfulness or trustworthiness.”
+Just as pistis can have a dual meaning of faith and/or faithfulness, the NT also uses the Greek adjective pistos not just ordinarily for “faithful, trustworthy, reliable” but also for “those being persuaded, confiding, or trusting” just as the verb pisteuo “to have trusting-relying-faith” conveys: Just as Abraham did of God’s promises to him (a), Jesus being raised from the dead (b), of Jesus as the Messiah and author of salvation (c), thus as Christians as believers (d) who have shown this by being water-baptized (e).
+However, ordinarily the Greek word pistos describes “those who have fullness of pistis trusting-relying-faith or loyalty to pistis trusting-relying-faith, thus having faithfulness or trustworthiness.”
 This is often used of people being faithful even unto death to receive the crown of zoe genuine-life, conquering unto the end to rule over nations (f), but especially of Father-God keeping His promises (g) and of Christ (h).

 <Notes> a) Galatians 3:9, b) John 2:27; 1 Peter 1:21; cf. 1 Corinthians 15:14 our pistis faith is void without Christ’s raising, and Colossians 2:12 our pistis faith in the Holy Spirit’s enabling-power raising Christ raises us with Christ as we rise up after water-baptism, c) Acts 16:1; 2 Corinthians 6:15; 1 Timothy 5:16, d) Acts 10:45; Ephesians 1:1; Colossians 1:2; 1 Timothy 4:3, 10, 12, 6:2; Titus 1:6; Revelation 17:14; 3 John 1:56, e) Acts 6:15, f) Matthew 24:45, 25:21, 23; Luke 12:42; 1 Corinthians 4:2, 7:25; Ephesians 6:21; Colossians 1:7, 4:7; 2 Timothy 2:2; Hebrews 3:2; Revelation 2:10, 13, 26, g) 1 Corinthians 1:9, 10:13; 2 Corinthians 1:18; 1 Thessalonians 5:24; 2 Thessalonians 3:3; Hebrews 10:23, 11:11; 2 Timothy 2:13; 1 John 1:9; 1 Peter 4:19, h) Revelation 1:5, 3:14, 19:11; Hebrews 2:17.